A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Introduction

-In summary, the X-Net model not only opens up a new research approach in the field of neural networks but also sets up a new technical standard for building truly adaptive intelligent systems.
-It is expected that X-Net can play its value in various fields in the future and promote the progress and development of mankind.
-In the end, we hope that our research will throw a brick to attract jade and stimulate enthusiasm for this new type of neural network.
+In summary, the X-Net model not only opens up a new research direction in the field of neural networks but also sets up a new technical standard for building truly adaptive intelligent systems.
+In addition, X-Net has good universality and can empower the development of various disciplines.
+It has a very broad research prospect and research space.
+Finally, we hope that our study will provoke a reflection on the inadequacy of current neural network architectures, as well as generate enthusiasm for the exploration of next-generation neural networks.